 Simply toss your clean recyclables loosely into your recycle cart and place at the curb for collection.
-Please do not use any bags – including blue or clear recycling bags.
+Please do not use any bags of any colour.
 If you live in a multi-family dwelling such as an apartment building or townhouse, please use the recycle dumpsters or recycle carts (also added loosely and without bags).

 What Goes Where?

 What goes in your blue recycling cart?
 If you're not sure about a specific item, try the tool below.
 Simply type in the item for details about how – and where – you can recycle or dispose of it locally.
 You can also try phoning the Recycle Hotline at 1-800-667-4321.